How to repaint kitchen cabinets

 Step 7: Sanding - last round

-The way this is done is just the same as steps 3 and 5.
+This is done just the same as steps 3 and 5.

 Step 8: Painting - last round